4rtemTrickster/InfimechTxUpgrade/README.md

     KIAUH will now compile your firmware:

 1. Type `B` and hit enter to go back, then type `Q` and hit enter to quit KIAUH.
-1. Enter the following command to rename and and copy the file so you can download it from fluidd:
+1. Enter the following command to rename and copy the file so you can download it from fluidd:
     ```
     cp ~/klipper/out/klipper.bin ~/printer_data/config/mks_skipr_mini.bin
     ```